Skip to main content

 If no exceptions apply, and there is a written lease, check for any notice requirements or early termination When something ends clauses.
 An early termination clause explains what happens if the tenant decides to leave early.
 For example, some leases can be “bought out” for a specific payment based on when notice is given.

-The tenant can still ask for a better deal.
+The tenant can negotiate different terms with the housing provider.
 Learn about Negotiating a move-out agreement without going to court.
-However, if the tenant needs to leave early, the alternative to a negotiated agreement may be paying the buyout amount in the lease.
+However, if the tenant needs to leave early, the alternative to an agreement may be to pay the buyout amount under the lease.

 Tenants who do not pay rent with a Housing Choice Voucher (HCV) may be able to sublet their unit to recover part of the cost.